Nursing Degrees & Schools / BSN

 How long does it take to earn a BSN?

-Nursing candidates who are just beginning their journey can expect to spend up to four years earning their BSN from an accredited nursing program.
+Nursing candidates who are just beginning their journey can expect to spend up to four years earning their Bachelor of Science in Nursing degree from an accredited nursing program.
 They are required to take liberal arts courses to fulfill general education requirements as part of their studies.
 Additional courses specific to their nursing specialty of choice also are part of a BSN program.
 They include:

 - Assessment of Health and Illness